tpwrules/emdash/dashboard/docs/programmer manual.md

 The following operations affect the platform:
 * `void interrupt_disable(void)` disables interrupts.
 * `void interrupt_enable(void)` enables interrupts.
 * `void interrupt_wait(void)` waits for an interrupt to occur, then returns with interrupts enabled.
-It must be called with interrupts disabled.
+It must be called with interrupts disabled to avoid waiting forever.